-Copies of the DCT/AJL Code of Conduct & Editors Code of Practice which are issued to all staff are attached.
+Copies of the DCT/AJL Code of Conduct & Press Trip Guidelines which are issued to all staff are attached.
 The terms and conditions for freelance contributors are also attached.

-3. & 3.1 Brief details of the compliance process, including how the Regulated Entity deals with Pre-Publication guidance under Regulation 4.5
+3. Brief details of the compliance process, including how the Regulated Entity deals with: